TroyBurkhart/Example_Website_App_API/README.md

 - [https://examplewebsite.onrender.com](https://examplewebsite.onrender.com)
 - ***Disclaimer: This site is not moderated.
 Anyone can post anything they want on this site.
 Please be considerate***
-- ***This project uses the free version of Render and MongoDB so there may be a delay in loading if you attempt to connect to the live site.***
+- ***This project uses the free version of Render and MongoDB so there may be a delay in loading if you attempt to connect to the live site.Please allow about 30 seconds before attempting to use the site***
 ***The site also works better in Chrome than Safari***